TheDumbfounds/Zappa/README.md

        ]
 ```

 [SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) is also pulling messages from a stream.
-At this time, [only "Standard" queues can trigger lambda events, not "FIFO" queues](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
+You can use both Standard Queues and FIFO Queues as an event source.
 Read the AWS Documentation carefully since Lambda calls the SQS DeleteMessage API on your behalf once your function completes successfully.

 ```javascript
        "events": [